Napoleon's Imperial Guard Uniforms and Equipment (Hardback)

 |Other formats available - Buy the Hardback and get the eBook for £1.99!||Price|

-Naturally, the Imperial Guard has been the subject of numerous books over many decades, yet there has never been a publication that has investigated the uniforms and equipment of the infantry of the Imperial Guard in such detail and with such precision.
-The author has collected copies of almost all the surviving documents relating to the Guard, which includes a vast amount of material regarding the issuing of dress items, even in some instances down to company level.
+In compiling this magnificent volume, the author has collected copies of almost all the surviving documents relating to the Guard, which includes a vast amount of material regarding the issuing of dress items, even in some instances down to company level.

-This information is supported by an unrivalled collection of illustrations, many of which have never been published before, as well as images of original items of equipment held in museums and private collections across the globe.
-In addition, the renowned military artist, Keith Rocco, has produced a series of unique paintings commissioned exclusively for this book.
+This information is supported by around 100 contemporary prints, many of which have never been published before, as well as images of original items of equipment held in museums and private collections across the globe.
+In addition, the renown military artist, Keith Rocco has produced a series of unique paintings commissioned exclusively for this book.

-This glorious book is, and will remain, unsurpassed as the standard work on the clothing and equipment of the Imperial Guard, and will not only be invaluable to historians, but also reenactors, wargamers and modellers.
-It is one of the most important publications ever produced on this most famous of military formations.
+This glorious book is, and will remain, unsurpassed as the standard work on the clothing and equipment of the Cavalry of the Imperial Guard, and will be eagerly sought by reenactors, wargamers and modellers, and will sit on the book shelves of historians and enthusiasts as one of the most important publications ever produced on this most famous of military formations.

 Dawson diligently researched the Guard’s uniforms and equipment in great depth.
 His deep dive included efforts to collect copies of as many surviving documents about the subject as possible.
 They include a mother lode of records detailing the issuing of dress items right down to the company level.